NAIRBS/AlvaAR-Ubuntu-20.04/README.md

     # Fetch the latest version of the emsdk (not needed the first time you clone)
     git pull

-    # Download and install the latest SDK tools.
+    # Download and install the SDK tools.
-    ./emsdk install 3.1.44
+    ./emsdk install 3.1.45

-    # Make the "latest" SDK "active" for the current user. (writes .emscripten file)
+    # Make the SDK "active" for the current user. (writes .emscripten file)
-    ./emsdk activate 3.1.44
+    ./emsdk activate 3.1.45

     # Activate PATH and other environment variables in the current terminal
     source ~/emsdk/emsdk_env.sh